Mun-Min/Project_Two/README.md

 Initial Goal:

-`Our initial project goal was to create a chatbot utilizing Machine Learning that generates an investment portfolio based off of the user's age and risk tolerance.`
+`Our initial project goal was to create a chatbot through AWS utilizing Machine Learning that generates an investment portfolio based off of the user's age and risk tolerance.`

 Revised Goal: